plasne/theater-controller/README.md

   - It is easier to debug and update solutions that use this design.

-  - Folks visiting do not need to install an app to control the theater, they just need a table.
+  - Folks visiting do not need to install an app to control the theater, they just need a tablet.
 Perhaps I could write a more compact design for a phone.

   There is also one big disadvantage...